goodlifeinc/book-summary/The Clean Coder - Robert Martin/README.md

     **The most important estimation resource you have are the people around you.** They can see things that you don’t.
 They can help you estimate your tasks more accurately than you can estimate them on your own.

     **Breaking large tasks into small ones and estimating the small ones independently is a good technique.** Some errors do integrate out, and breaking the tasks up is a good way to understand those tasks better and uncover surprises.

+## Chapter 11: Pressure

+1. Avoid situations that cause pressure

+    The professional developer is calm and decisive under pressure.
+As the pressure grows he adheres to his training and disciplines, knowing that they are the best way to meet the deadlines and commitments that are pressing on him.

+    The best way to stay calm under pressure is to avoid the situations that cause pressure.

+2. Commitment

+    **It is important to avoid committing to deadlines that we aren’t sure we can meet.**

+    The business will always want these commitments because they want to eliminate risk.
+What we must do is make sure that the risk is quantified and presented to the business so that they can manage it appropriately.

+3. Stay clean

+    **The way to go fast, and to keep the deadlines at bay, is to stay clean.** Professionals do not succumb to the temptation to create a mess in order to move quickly.
+Professionals realize that “quick and dirty” is an oxymoron. **Dirty always means slow!**

+    **We can avoid pressure by keeping our systems, our code, and our design as clean as possible.**

+    If you follow the discipline of Test Driven Development in noncrisis times but abandon it during a crisis, then you don’t really trust that TDD is helpful.
+If you keep your code clean during normal times but make messes in a crisis, then you don’t really believe that messes slow you down.
+If you pair in a crisis but don’t normally pair, then you believe pairing is more efficient than non-pairing.

+    **Choose disciplines that you feel comfortable following in a crisis.** Then follow them all the time.
+Following these disciplines is the best way to avoid getting into a crisis.
+Don’t change your behavior when the crunch comes.
+If your disciplines are the best way to work, then they should be followed even in the depths of a crisis.

+4. Manage stress

+    Manage your stress.
+Sleepless nights won’t help you get done any faster.
+Sitting and fretting won’t help either.
+And the worst thing you could do is to rush!
+Resist that temptation at all costs.
+Rushing will only drive you deeper into the hole.

+    Instead, slow down.
+Think the problem through.
+Plot a course to the best possible outcome, and then drive towards that outcome at a reasonable and steady pace.

+5. Inform your team

+    Let your team and your superiors know that you are in trouble.
+Tell them your best plans for getting out of trouble.
+Ask them for their input and guidance.
+Avoid creating surprises.
+Nothing makes people more angry and less rational than surprises.

+6. Fllow your chosen disciplines

+    If you follow TDD, then write even more tests than usual.
+If you are a merciless refactorer, then refactor even more.
+If you keep your functions small, then keep them even smaller.
+The only way through the pressure cooker is to rely on what you already know works - your disciplines.